 If you don’t have the ability to quickly and easily make changes to your website then maybe it is time to start thinking about an upgrade, a website redesign with an open-source CMS like WordPress powering the new site.

 Well, here are some numbers to answer your question.
-A Google survey indicated that of those using a mobile device to access the web, 72% of participants said that it is important to them that websites are mobile friendly.
-In addition, 67% said that a company with a mobile friendly site makes them more likely to buy a product or use a service.
+A Google survey indicated that of those using a mobile device to access the web, 72% of participants said that it is important to them that websites are ready for mobile business.
+In addition, 67% said that a company with a mobile-friendly site makes them more likely to buy a product or use a service.

 Bottom line: People are using whatever device is closest to them to surf the web and they expect your website to work.
 Your website is one of the few places on the internet where you can control the environment, so make sure that users walk away with a good experience with your brand.